cunnie/writings/death.md

 &ldquo;You should have left me alone, brother Lucifer.
 You were a fool to wake me, and now I shall destroy you.&rdquo;

 Lucifer pressed the point of the sword against the body of Azrael.
 He felt resistance.
 He pushed harder.
 Still, the sword did not penetrate.
 Summoning all his strength, the Lord of Hell pushed for the third time.
-Lucifer wondered what it was that was protecting the Angel of Death--never had he encountered something which tested his mettle so.
+Lucifer wondered what it was that was protecting the Angel of Death&mdash;never had he encountered something which tested his mettle so.
 The sword suddenly broke past the resistance, into the Angel of Death.

 &ldquo;Azrael, I have destroyed you.
-You could never have destroyed me--the Fates told me that none can stand against me.
+You could never have destroyed me&mdash;the Fates told me that none can stand against me.
 You were a fool to come into my dominion, to challenge the most beautiful of angels.&rdquo;

 And then Lucifer realized he, the lord of Hell, was dying.